Salary: £60K+ Negotiable and depending on experience - Internal loan Ts &Cs apply for Civil Service applicants

 We are looking for Senior Developers of all experiences and backgrounds who can work across a range of projects.
 During the application process we will take your skills and any preference you express on board and aim to match you to an appropriate project.
 GDS staff move between projects on need and request.
 Some brief information on projects (details can be found in the attached Job description)

 GOV.UK - is the place to find government information and services.
 It’s designed to make dealing with government simpler, clearer and faster.
-It's a microservices based architecture, primarily based upon Ruby on Rails, with elastic search, MongoDB, PostGres and a variety of other technologies.
+It's a microservices based architecture, primarily based upon Ruby on Rails, with elastic search, MongoDB,

 GOV.UK Verify s the new way to prove who you are online.
-It is a service based architecture, primarily based upon Java.
+It is a

 Digital Marketplace is helping those transforming public services by making it simpler, clearer and faster for them to buy what they need.
 It is built in Python, based on an Amazon AWS stack.